SyncfusionExamples/google-calendar-events-to-flutter-calendar-in-ios/README.md

-# google-calendar-events-to-flutter-calendar-in-ios
+# add-google-event-calendar-to-flutter-event-calendar
-How to load the google calendar events to the Flutter Calendar (SfCalendar) in iOS
+How to add google calendar events to the Flutter event calendar (SfCalendar)